CtrlK

 Conciseness

-The body is lean tables and code snippets with almost no prose, assuming Claude already knows what Tailwind is and not padding with explanation.
+The body is lean tables and code snippets with almost no prose, assuming Claude's competence and explaining nothing about what Tailwind is; every section earns its place.

 Actionability